speedyseal/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer towards the middle of the lane if it veered away from the center.
+I took a couple of examples throughout the track including examples from the bridge, in turns, and on the straight part of the track.
 These images show what a recovery looks like:

 ![alt text][image3]
 ![alt text][image4]